 - Learn to use your camera.
 Maybe you already have a good camera but never got around to learning the settings.
 You can choose to use the AUTO mode, but knowing how ISO, Aperture and Shutter Speed affect your photographs will help you take better photographs.

 Extra tip 1: now, when I have the worst case scenario (phone – low light – moving child), I take a video!

 Extra tip 2: When motion blur is used intentionally, it’s not a “bad” thing.
 It can show movement and create a dynamic image.

 Do you own a DSLR but are still not sure how to best use it?

 Imagine creating a photo that takes you back to those favourite moments with your children.
 I can tell you from experience: it’s amazing!

 I want to teach you how to create photos that you’re proud to hang on your walls.

-Next Workshop: February, 3rd 2019 in my home (Santry, Dublin.
+Next Workshop: September, 22nd 2019 (Santry, Dublin.
 Address will be provided upon registration)